T-vK/tvoip/README.md

     - [x] On Ubuntu 16.04 LTS
     - [ ] On Raspbian stretch
     - [ ] On Fedora 26
-- [ ] Pipe a microphone input stream over the network into another node process and pipe it from there to a speaker
+- [x] Pipe a microphone input stream over the network into another node process and pipe it from there to a speaker
+- [ ] (Probably works; can't test yet) The above + the other way around (send+receive audio on both nodes at the same time)

 ## Description
 tvoip is a simple terminal-based P2P VoIP application.
 Unlike Skype or similar applications: